-Keep in mind that the Grand Celebration Season is just the start of the majestic artistry coming to Steinmetz Hall in 2022 and beyond, including rock legends Kansas (Jan.
+The Grand Celebration Season was just the start of the majestic artistry coming to Steinmetz Hall in 2022 and beyond, including rock legends Kansas (Jan.
 30, 2022), Orlando Ballet’s Giselle (Feb.
 10 – 13, 2022), Alvin Ailey American Dance Theater (Feb.
 23, 2022), international supergroup Il Divo (Feb.
 26, 2022), the comedy stylings of Jo Koy (March 10, 2022), and much more.
 And that’s on top of the incredible entertainment scheduled for the Dr. Phillips Center’s other theaters!

 Use our events calendar to see everything that’s coming to the Dr. Phillips Center for the Performing Arts in the near future, including shows at Steinmetz Hall, and secure tickets today ahead of your next visit!

 Stay Connected to Orlando!